scipion-em/scipion-em-smartscope/README.rst

 Scipion-em-smarscope
 =======================

-Plugin to manage the interaction with the SmartScope program.
+Plugin to manage the interaction with the SmartScope framework.

 Installation
 ------------